MegAgainDev/ai-mlaas-scikit/README.md

 # [Diabetes Risk Assessment](https://github.com/MegAgainDev/mlaas/riskassesment/db/)

 ## Description
 In this demonstration, I will train a model starting from a CSV datasource.
 This model will predict wellness base on your age and specific health conditions.

+### Home Page
+From the [Diabetes Risk Assessment home page](https://MegAgaindev.pythonanywhere.com/), this web app pulls diabetic data and images from an external health and wellness API website: [News API](http://Newsapi.org)

+### Risk Prediction Questionnaire
+The data will be capture by completing the [Diabetes Risk Prediction Questions](https://megagaindev.pythonanywhere.com/questions).
 The results will display with recommendations and next steps.
-From the [Diabetes Risk Assessment home page](http://MegAgaindev.pythonanywhere.com/), this web app pulls diabetic data and images from an external health and wellness API website: [News API](http://Newsapi.org)

 ## Technologies Used
 ![PYTHON](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)